-The P-DS configuration is based on a schema, that is stored as a YAML file and contains the possible type of information that can be stored, listing all the possible fields for each type group.
+type group.
 The schema has the primary goal of controlling the data that can be inserted on the Personal Data Safe, in order to prevent the user from inserting any data, that may be too complex to handle and process, or just erroneous.
 On the other side, the schema can be easily changed or expanded, providing the flexibility required by the module goals.
 Examples of fields that can be inserted in the schema are personal details such as name or phone number, as well as specific data like browsing and location history.
 Fields are clustered in macro groups, which represent semantic sets of fields organized in a hierarchical structure.
-We report an example schema in the figure below, in which a field group called "personal-information" defines two string fields called first-name and last-name and date field called "birth-data".
+We report an example schema in the figure below, in which a field group called "personal-details" defines two string fields called first-name and last-name and date field called "birth-data".